createdotmatt/API-Documentation/README.md

 * Paste error output or logs in your issue or in a Gist.
 If pasting them in the issue, wrap it in three backticks: ``` so that it renders nicely.
 * Don't post any sensitive or personal data.
 * Try and keep individual issues seperate from each other.
+* If you need to reference your account in the issue, do so with your primary domain name.